 If a simple workspace is all that is needed, a writing desk with USB charging may be the answer.
 And if there comes a time when it is no longer needed as a desk, it can also be used in the entryway, or behind a sofa.

 Whether you need to find a place for school supplies and books in a new at-home learning station, or you need a place for coats, shoes, and backpacks near the door, there are stylish solutions that can help you control the clutter.

 If you’ve found that a back to learning station at home involves storing more things than you imagined, adding a little storage can help.
-While a traditional bookcase is always a great option, if you’re looking for something a little different (and possibly more easily accessible for small people) an accent cabinet with asymmetrical open storage compartments like the one shown below may be the perfect solution.
+While a traditional bookcase is always a great option, if you’re looking for something a little different (and possibly more easily accessible for small people) a bookcase with asymmetrical open storage compartments like the one shown below may be the perfect solution.
 Plus, the open-faced cubbies are a small touch that may bring to mind classroom life for those who find themselves without it this year.

 If the front door area or mudroom is the problem spot in your home, a hall tree can be the back-to-school item that is a game changer.
 Having a place near the door where coats, shoes, backpacks, purses, and even dog leashes can be stored not only helps control the mess, but also helps everyone get out the door without forgetting essential items.

 Even if back to learning is happening at home, outside time will be important for everyone’s sanity and a hall tree with hooks and included baskets like the one shown below can help keep all the things you want for trips outdoors in one spot.